zoldy001/Sales-Forcasting-and-Data-Analysis/README.md

 Using historical sales and store data, the project will deliver forecasts and recommendations, enabling Rossmann to optimize promotions, resource allocation, and operational planning for improved sales performance.

 #### How to View This Project
-This README contains an overview of a data analysis and sales forcasting project, full version and insights are withing the Jupyter Notebook
+This README contains an overview of a data analysis and sales forecasting project, full version and insights are withing the Jupyter Notebook

 **To view it:** Open the notebook directly on GitHub (.ipynb file).